x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/recipients-in-exchange-online/manage-dynamic-distribution-groups/manage-dynamic-distribution-groups.md

 - Under **Owners** section, select **View all and manage owners** to add/remove group owners from the drop-down list and then select **Save changes**.
 The dynamic distribution group must have at least one owner.

 - Use **Members** section to change the criteria used to determine membership of the group.
 You can delete or change existing membership rules and add new rules.
-For procedures that tell you how to do this, see [Use the new EAC to create a dynamic distribution group](#use-the-new-eac-to-create-a-dynamic-distribution-group).
+For procedures that tell you how to do this, see [[**Create a DDG using the new EAC**](#tab/create-new-eac)](#in-the-new-eactabcreate-new-eac).

 >[!Important]
 >It can take up to 2 hours for the membership list to be recalculated and links updated.